 Before deciding on the path you wish to take with your pregnancy, consider all your options.
 Some of those options include parenting, adoption, or abortion.
 An adoption agency will work with you to explore all of your options to help you discover a plan that feels right.
 Or you can do your own research online or talk with trusted friends and family.
 Pregnancy centers can also be a good resource.
 If your partner is involved with the pregnancy, it can be important to discuss your thoughts and feelings.

 Keep in mind that there is no time limit on choosing adoption during your pregnancy, so you don’t need to rush this decision.
-However, if you’ve decided that adoption is the right choice, the next step is to reach out to an agency to inquire about giving your baby up for adoption at birth.
+However, if you’ve decided that adoption is the right choice, the next step is to reach out to an agency to inquire about creating an adoption plan for your baby at birth.

 2. Contact an Adoption Agency